Kiran-Sawant/Risk-Monitor/README.md

 - All the Positions shown in the snippets are YoLo positions.
 I'm not a trader and I do not trade on financial markets.
 - I do not take responsibility for any financial losses you may incure, test the software in demo before going live.
 - The app is Broker agnostic, as far as i have tested.
+- This project mainly focuses on MetaTrader5 terminal as it is free to use.
+However, the algos in calculator.py can be applied on different platforms like Interactive brokers using their Python APIs.